 High-Performing Industrial Maintenance Managers Drive Innovation

 Streamlining department processes is one thing.
 Making sure that there is proper maintenance innovation to support production is another.
 High performers do the following:

 - They investigate and recommend industry 4.0 technologies and digitally transform their processes.
 To deal with the labor shortages in the long run, you need to continually drive efficiencies that have been proven by the newer technologies.
 For example, the investment in sensors to provide triggers that the equipment is operating out of spec.
 This allows for a preventive maintenance task to be scheduled before an expensive and disruptive breakdown occurs.

-- They optimize their maintenance approaches beyond traditional preventive maintenance tasks.
+- They optimise their maintenance approaches beyond traditional preventive maintenance tasks.
 For example, by taking a Reliability Centered Maintenance approach, they can ensure downtime is minimized at the lowest maintenance cost possible.

 Coronavirus Pandemic and Maintenance Management

 In a survey of more than 400 global manufacturing companies, McKinsey found that when “confronted with the largest health and economic crisis in recent history, companies across sectors were forced into extraordinary measures to protect their people and maintain operations.
 While some contended with keeping the operations running in the face of shortages of workers or raw materials, others struggled to keep up with the sudden spike in demand…Overall, 94 percent of respondents told us that Industry 4.0 had helped them to keep their operations running during the crisis, and 56 percent said these technologies had been critical to their crisis responses.”